Dexalot/dexalot-docs/docs/contracts/Errors.md

 BA-LENM-01: number of banned accounts and ban reasons do not match

-## DefaultBridgeApp

-DB-OPBA-01: only portfolio bridge allowed to call this function

-DB-PBNZ-01: portfolio bridge must not be zero address

-DB-RCNM-01: remote contract for source does not match sender

-DB-RCNS-01: remote chain info for destination not set

-DB-RCNS-02: remote chain info for source not set

 ## Exchange

 E-ALOA-01: at least one account needed in admin group